 PLAN TO INTEGRATE RESEARCH AND EDUCATION:

 Cross-training of Biologists and Computer Scientist in Systems Biology.
-We have and will continue to implement mechanisms to bridge the gap between computer scientists and biologist to enable Systems Biology.
+We have and will continue to implement mechanisms to bridge the gap between computer scientists and biologists to enable Systems Biology.
 Each year, Dr. Katari (a computer scientist with a PhD in Genetics) leads the R-boot Camp (weekly meetings during one semester), to train the biologists in using “R” to analyze genomic data.
 This trains biologists at all levels in the workings of “R”.
 Recent “students” have included faculty on sabbatical, Mary Lou Guerinot and Rob McClung of Dartmouth.
 As a complement, computer scientists from Courant (and visiting computer scientists from the business world) are taught biology through a Molecular & Cell Biology Class (taught by Dr. Coruzzi) and during the weekly joint lab meetings between the Coruzzi Lab (NYU Biology) and NYU Courant (Shasha and Tranchina).
 This is in addition to courses taught at NYU’s Center for Genomics & Systems Biology: G23.1128 Systems Biology; G23.1130 Applied Genomics & Network Modeling; G23.1127 Bioinformatics & Genomes.
 Graduate students are co-advised by a Biology and Computer Science faculty.
 In the last year, we have trained two PhD students, two interns, and two MS students from Courant in this environment.
-For a complete listing of students trained in the past 4.5 years, see Education and Training section in Results from Prior support.
-Computational students will be involved in constructing the pipeline and making it perform through the use of parallelization.
-Such students will also help develop and optimize machine-learning algorithms for network inference.
+For a complete listing of students trained in the past 4.5 years, see the Education and Training section in Results from Prior support.
+Computational students will help develop the learning pipeline and making it perform through the use of parallelization.

-High School Intern Program: The PI of this project serves as a faculty liaison for High School students at NYU’s Center for Genomics & Systems Biology- with Stuyvesant HS.
+High School Intern Program: The PI of this project serves as a faculty liaison for High School students at NYU’s Center for Genomics & Systems Biology.
 This program, initiated by the PI, Gloria Coruzzi, involves an annual workshop at NYU’s Center for Genomics and Systems Biology (NYU-CGSB) which hosts 40+ High School Students from NYC Stuyvesant HS, a premier NYC public school specializing in math and science.
-Students are exposed to presentations by NYU genome faculty.
 As a result of this activity, this year NYU-CGSB faculty hosted four Intel Semi Finalists (out of 300 nation-wide) and two Intel finalists (out of 3 from NY and 40 finalists nation-wide).
 One Intel finalist, Angela Fan (Stuyvesant HS), performed her project in the plant genomics and systems biology laboratory of Gloria Coruzzi, was a Siemans Semifinalist and Intel Finalist.
-The Coruzzi Lab will host 2 new Intel Students from Stuyvesant (one junior and one sophomore) starting Summer 2012 and a return HS student from Chapin HS.
+The Coruzzi Lab will host 2 new Intel Students from Stuyvesant (one junior and one sophomore) starting Summer 2012 and a returning student from Chapin HS.
 As Stuyvesant learn computer science beginning in sophomore year, this project is perfect training in the application of computer science to a biological problem.

-Public Outreach: Dr. Dennis Shasha has been a consultant for the New York Hall of Science for the last several years where he helps with the design of computationally and biologically inspired exhibits involving flows, mixtures, and probability.
+Public Outreach: Dr. Dennis Shasha has been a scientific advisor for the New York Hall of Science for the last several years where he helps with the design of computationally and biologically inspired exhibits involving flows, mixtures, and probability.
 His recent general science book Natural Computing: DNA, Quantum Bits, and the Future of Smart Machines discusses the strong influence of biological thinking in future of technology and vice versa.
 The PIs (Shasha and Coruzzi) are periodically consulted by film students on treatments having to do with biological and computational themes.